javakishore-veleti/HealthCare-Buy-Plans-App/README.md

 Read this file if you wanted to do re-create this codebase from scratch on your own.

-[README_Hands_On_Setup.md](README_Hands_On_Setup.md)
+- Hands On Setup Notes (Python Django and Angular) [README_Hands_On_Setup.md](README_Hands_On_Setup.md)

-[README_Django_Angular_Configurations.md](README_Django_Angular_Configurations.md)
+- Python Django and Angular configurations [README_Django_Angular_Configurations.md](README_Django_Angular_Configurations.md)

 ### 🎓 For Students & Fresh Graduates